-We expect research and development expense to remain at the same level as 2015 for the foreseeable future as we continue to further develop our small molecule compounds and biologics development programs.
+We expect research and development expense to increase for the foreseeable future as we continue to further develop our small molecule compounds and biologics development programs.
 Due to the inherently unpredictable nature of our development, we cannot reasonably estimate or predict the nature, specific timing or estimated costs of the efforts that will be necessary to complete the development of our product candidates.